-US returns land its controlled since WWII to Japan amid local anger
+US returns land it's controlled since WWII to Japan amid local anger

 - It's the US military's largest return of US-occupied land to Japan since 1972

-- Japanese government completed helipads in exchange for the land
+- Japanese government completed helipads in exchange for Okinawan land

-(CNN)The US military will hand over a 9,909 acres (4,000 hectares) of Okinawan land to Japan Thursday, in what's lauded as the largest return of US-occupied land since 1972.
+(CNN)The US military has handed over 9,909 acres (4,000 hectares) of Okinawan land to Japan on Thursday in what's been lauded as the largest return of US-occupied land since 1972.

 But there's a catch.

-As part of the Treaty of Mutual Cooperation and Security between the US and Japan, the US is granted the right to certain defense facilities.
-In exchange for the land, the Japanese government needed to prove the successful construction of several new helipads for the US military in its southernmost island of Okinawa.
+As part of the Treaty of Mutual Cooperation and Security between the two countries, the United States is granted the right to certain defense facilities.
+In exchange for the land, the Japanese government built several new helipads for the US military to use on its southernmost island of Okinawa.

-Yet, the handover has done little to assuage the ire of activists, who've campaigned for decades, to remove US bases altogether from Okinawa.
+Yet the handover has done little to assuage the ire of activists, who've campaigned for decades, to remove US bases altogether from Okinawa.

 "We feel betrayed by the (Japanese) government," Takashi Kishimoto, a spokesman from an anti-US base activist group Peace Okinawa, told CNN.

-"From our point of view, the US military are giving back something they don't want while having new Osprey runways built.
-Okinawa alone is host to 74 % of the US's military bases in Japan.
-The return of this land only reduces this presence to 71 %," he said .
+"From our point of view, the US military (is) giving back something (it doesn't) want while having new Osprey runways built.
+Okinawa alone is host to 74% of the US's military bases in Japan.
+The return of this land only reduces this presence to 71%," he said.

-The Northern Training Area (NTA), also known as Camp Gonsalves or the Jungle Warfare Training Center, is a 19,300 acre US installation in northern Okinawa.
+The Northern Training Area, also known as Camp Gonsalves or the Jungle Warfare Training Center, is a 19,300-acre US installation in northern Okinawa.

 The land has few buildings and roads and is home to several species of endangered animals.
-The partial handover of 9,909 acres of the NTA reduces the US military presence in Okinawa by 17%, and is part of a larger plan to return facilities south of Kadena and the Futenma base in the future.
+The partial handover of 9,909 acres of this area is part of a larger plan to return facilities south of Kadena and the Futenma base in the future.
+The United States occupied Okinawa until 1972.

+The handover reduces the amount of US-controlled land on Okinawa by 17%, according to the US military.

+"This decreased training area on Okinawa will not deteriorate our commitment or our ability towards working with the Government of Japan and our partners in the Japan Self Defense Force in mutual defense of this country," Lt.
+Gen. Lawrence D. Nicholson, commanding general of III Marine Expeditionary Force and Marine Forces Japan, said in a statement.

-Some argue, however, that the construction of the helipads in exchange for the land has further fueled anti-US military base sentiments among Okinawans, who've long born the brunt of the US military presence.
+Nevertheless, some argue that the construction of the helipads in exchange for the land has further fueled anti-US military base sentiments among Okinawans.

 "The problem is that these helipads have been constructed too close to residential houses, and they're aimed to deploy MV-22 Osprey (planes), which are hazardous to local people and the environment," Maki Kimura, a political scientist from University College London, told CNN.